wiremock/wiremock.org/_docs/stateful-behaviour.md

 ---
-layout: docs
-title: Stateful Behaviour
-meta_title: Simulating Stateful Behavior for Testing | WireMock
+description: >
-description: Most web services tend to have some state, which changes as you and others interact with it.
+    Most web services tend to have some state, which changes as you and others interact with it.
 ---

+# Simulating Stateful Behavior for Testing

 **Most web services tend to have some state, which changes as you and others interact with it.
 So it's pretty useful to be able to simulate